Gopikrishnaj96/Evelyn_AI/README.md

 Evelyn integrates OpenAI Whisper for speech recognition, a CNN-based facial emotion detection model for analyzing video input, and a DistilBERT-based NLP model for classifying sentiment from text.
 It also retains conversation context using ChromaDB and SentenceTransformers to provide more coherent and memory-aware interactions.

-You can trigger Evelyn with a hotword like "Jarvis" or interact via voice or typed input.
-The assistant can launch applications, play YouTube videos, send WhatsApp messages, and handle general queries with emotionally aware dialogue generated through GPT-4o.
+You can trigger using the Evelyn hotword(like Alexa) or interact via mic button or typed input.
+The assistant can launch applications, play YouTube videos, send WhatsApp messages, and  handle general queries with emotionally aware dialogue generated through an LLM transformer.

 ---
 ![image](https://github.com/user-attachments/assets/0ace1bdd-1064-406d-b565-06dd92688c16)![image](https://github.com/user-attachments/assets/89ebf1c3-5db1-4607-9467-8518ce43de9b)